 We know coming to high school can be a bit anxiety-provoking and you may have a number of questions.
 While course selection may seem like a complicated process with lots of choices, it is not.
 We will help you and your student build the 9th grade schedule in a step-by-step method during the 8th Grade Course Selection Night in February.
-In the meantime, we are offering this list, though not exhaustive, of Frequently Asked Questions.
+In addition, we offer this list, though not exhaustive, of Frequently Asked Questions.

 - When do I register for classes at Lynbrook?